 Used Car Loan Interest Rate of SBI, ICICI, HDFC, Kotak, Indian Bank Compare

-- Compare and get lowest interest rates @ 9.25% from banks
+- Compare and get lowest used car loan interest rates @ 13.00%

-- Get maximum loan amount depending upon on market value or depreciated value
+- Maximum loan amount depends upon the market value or depreciated value of the car

-- Apply used car loan online at fixed and floating rates
+- Second hand car loan is available at both fixed and floating rates

 |Bank||Car Loan Interest Rates*||Lowest EMI per lakh for Max Tenure, Maximum Loan Amount|